awsdocs/amazon-sagemaker-developer-guide/doc_source/onboard-quick-start.md

 1. On the ****SageMaker Domain** Control Panel**, choose **Add user**\.

-1. Repeat steps 4 and 5 from the first procedure, "To onboard to Amazon SageMaker Domain using Quick start\."
+1. Repeat steps 4 and 5 from the first procedure, "To onboard to Amazon SageMaker Domain using Quick setup\."

 1. Choose **Submit**\.